 If you are a painter who believes color temperature is bogus then please permit me to share an analogy.
 Until recently, anatomical science believed there were only four ﬂavors the human tongue could taste: Sweet, Sour, Salt, and Bitterness.
 Now food science includes a ﬁfth: Umami — the ﬂavor found in grilled meat, mushrooms, and many other foods.
 Umami has always been present in the foods we eat, of course, but it remained overlooked and unremarked upon due to our western assumptions.
 Color temperature is similar in the sense that once you learn it is a real thing, you begin to see it everywhere.
 And when you do, you can’t stop seeing it.

 Okay, ﬁne, so color temperature exists.
-How can you start seeing it?
+How can you start seeing it as you learn how to paint landscapes?

 First, let’s talk about the kind of colors we can mix with paint and how it relates to the color temperatures we can see.
 Then, let’s get to the point of this article: how the color of light modiﬁes or alters the colors we can see and mix with paint.